peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

     public EContext WithTraps(int traps)

-Copies this EContext with Traps set to the given value.
+Copies this EContext with Traps set to the specified value.
 (Also sets HasFlags on the copy to <code>True</code>, but this may change in version 2.0 of this library.).

 **Parameters:**